edoardovac/budgetApp/README.md

 # Budgeting App

-Budgeting App is a React Native project developed as the main assignment of the 2024 Mobile Programming course, Haaga-Helia UAS.
+BudgetApp is a React Native project developed as the main assignment of the 2024 Mobile Programming course, Haaga-Helia UAS.

 ## Description